California Divorce Laws – All You Need to Know

 Because California is a no-fault divorce state, the only requirements you must meet are the residency requirements in order to file for divorce.

-If you are thinking about filing for divorce in California, our family law attorneys at the Najera Law Group, P.C., are prepared to help you through the process.
+If you are thinking about filing for divorce in California, our family law attorneys at the Najera Law Group, APC, are prepared to help you through the process.
 To learn more about our team and the divorce services we provide, contact us today.

 Archives